kboul/global-earthquakes/README.md

-# Earthquake monitoring app
+# Global earthquakes

-A react app to visualize worldwide earthquakes on a map in different time periods, using filtering capabilities, and provide metadata for each earthquake.
+A react app to visualize global earthquakes on a map in different time periods, using filtering capabilities, and provide metadata for each earthquake.

 ## Run the project